 Here you will find anything and everything you could ever want out of your 7 days in Portugal itinerary.
 A few things to check out:

 Day 3 on your Portugal 7 day itinerary you are going to head up to Porto!
 Now there are plenty of different ways to get from Lisbon to Porto.
 You can rent a car, driving will take you about 3 hours.
 You can hop on the fast train, you can take a bus, or you can fly.
 We had a car when we did it, and it was very confident.

 So after you get to Porto you are going to want to start exploring right away!
 But, I will keep this day light because you never know how sleepy you will be from traveling.

 The first thing you should do after getting yourself checked in is to go and explore the Ribeira.
-This is where you will see the beautiful Douro riverfront.
+This is one of the best places to stay in Porto!
+And where you will see the beautiful Douro riverfront.
 Check out the old warehouses that were used for trade, and have now been turned into cafes and shops.

 You will also want to make your way across the Luís I Bridge.
 There are two different levels you can walk across, choose the top level and you will have the best views of the city.
 Take your time and soak in the sites.

-Next up on your tour of Porto, you are going to want to slide on over to Livraria Lello, the famous bookstore.
-This is such a magical place, and if you really wanted to buy a book from here you can pre-order it, pick it up and then enjoy browsing without being rushed.
+Next up on your tour of Porto, you are going to want to slide on over to Livraria Lello, the famous bookstore and Porto museum.
+This is such a magical place, and if you really wanted to buy a book from here you can pre-order it, pick it up, and then enjoy browsing without being rushed.

 Ordering a book online will also give you a free e-ticket to enter the store.
 You will find yourself gazing at the beautiful stained glass window ceiling.
 The iconic red spiral staircase will also draw you closer and closer with the intense feeling that you must climb it.